Gender Inequality Index: Complexity

+Proposal for a Subnational Index

+While Klasen Schuler and Permanyer argue that the GII is too complex, Shmid, Cook and Jones counter that argument with the notion that the current GII is too broad.
+Shmid, Cook and Jones analyze the GII and how impactful it is for Great Britain and come to the conclusion that there is no measure of gender disparities at the subnational level, leaving the GII being too broad overall.

+Shmid, Cook and Jones claim that there are difficulties when measuring gender disparities through quantitative data, and that there is a lack of measuring what is important when it comes to gender inequality.
+These authors state that a proposal for a subnational index including the domains of Paid Work, Money, Power & Participation, Education & Skills, and Unpaid Work will bring a more accurate measurement to gender disparities to Great Britain.

 Mix of indices

 Both Klasen and Schüler as well as Permanyer argue that the GII mixes indices in a few ways which furthers the complexity and poses other issues.
 The measurement combines well-being and empowerment which becomes problematic in that it increases the complexity, lacks transparency, and suffers from the problem of using an arithmetic means of ratios.
 Permanyer argues that it also combines two different, absolute and relative, indicators within the same formula.
 For example, if the MMR is higher than 10 per 100,000 it is considered inequality.
 Yet, parliamentary representation is only considered inequality if there is a deviation from 50 percent.
 Therefore, if women and men fare equally in all dimensions the GII would not equal a zero value as it should.

 Permanyer gives an example for this problem: